Abdelhamid Sabiri: Huddersfield Town

 Sabiri joined English club Huddersfield Town on 23 August 2017 on a three-year deal, for an undisclosed fee.
 The club had recently been promoted to the Premier League, the highest tier of English league football.
 He made his Premier League debut in a 2–0 loss away to West Ham on 11 September 2017.
 He made sporadic appearances for the Terriers, after suffering injuries, before his contract was terminated by mutual agreement on 27 August 2019.

 SC Paderborn

 On 27 August 2019, Sabiri joined SC Paderborn on a two-year deal, with the option of a third year.

 Ascoli

-On 28 September 2020, he joined Italian Serie B club Ascoli on a two-year contract.
+On 28 September 2020, Sabiri joined Italian Serie B club Ascoli on a two-year contract.

 Sampdoria

-On 29 January 2022, he moved to Serie A club Sampdoria on loan with an option to buy and a conditional obligation to buy.
+On 29 January 2022, Sabiri moved to Serie A club Sampdoria on loan with an option to buy and a conditional obligation to buy.
 Sabiri made his debut in a 2–0 loss against Atalanta B.C.
 He scored his first goal for the club against Spezia, in his seventh appearance for the team.
-On 30 January 2023, Italian sources confirmed talks between Sampadoria and Fiorentina to sign Sabiri for 4 million euros.
+On 30 January 2023, Italian sources confirmed talks between Sampdoria and Fiorentina to sign Sabiri for €4 million.